MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/locale.md

 ## Remarks

 - The Locale element can be *&lt;Language&gt;*-*&lt;Region&gt;* (such as EN-US) or *&lt;Language&gt;* (such as EN).
 If the *&lt;Language&gt;* is set, the package applies to all *&lt;Language&gt;* locales.
 For example, EN applies to EN-US and EN-BR.

 - To specify the metadata package as the default for the current locale of the computer, set the **default** attribute to **true** (1).

-    **Note**
+    > [!NOTE]
-    Only one metadata package for a service should set the **default** attribute to **true** (1).
+    > Only one metadata package for a service should set the **default** attribute to **true** (1).
 Otherwise, the operating system randomly selects a metadata package for the service.

 - When the operating system selects a service metadata package to display, it uses the Locale element in the following way:

     1. The operating system retrieves the system preferred language and region.
 This is typically configured during Windows Setup.

     2. If the Locale element of a service metadata package matches the system preferred language and region, the operating system selects the package for the service and uses the icon and **ServiceProvider** value (from ServiceInfo.xml) that matches that language and region.

     3. If the services metadata package does not have a Locale element that matches the system preferred language, the operating system will apply the language neutral icon and **ServiceProvider** value (from ServiceInfo.xml) that is stored in the root of the service metadata package.

 The Locale element is required.